Navy Petty Officer 1st Class Hicks, supports the 58th Presidential Inauguration

 |0

-This work, Navy Petty Officer 1st Class Hicks, supports the 58th Presidential Inauguration, is free of known copyright restrictions under U.S. copyright law.
+This work, Navy Petty Officer 1st Class Hicks, supports the 58th Presidential Inauguration, by SPC Anna Pol, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT